 These items and many more are available at www.cfpholyangels.com They may also be ordered by postal mail by writing to CFP Holy Angels Gift Shop, 304 Hooper Street, Tiverton RI 02871 USA or by phoning the Gift Shop at 401-624-4790.
 Sales of these items supports the Confraternity of Penitents in its mission of promoting penance (conversion) worldwide.
 Thank you for your support and please pray for us!

 "You shall love the Lord your God with your whole heart, with your whole soul, and with all your mind, (and) you shall love your neighbor as yourself."
 (Jesus' words as recorded in Matthew 22:37-38)

 Living Love of God and Love of Neighbor by following modern constitutions to the the original Rule which Saint Francis gave to the penitents in 1221.

 The Confraternity of Penitents is fulfilling the Church's call to penance and repentance in the modern world.
-The Confraternity has canonical status as an international private lay association of the faithful with commendation under the Bishop of the Diocese of Fort Wayne/South Bend IN USA (formerly under the Bishop of the Diocese of Providence Rhode Island).
-Its members live in their own homes.
+The Confraternity has canonical status as an international a private lay association of the faithful with commendation under the Bishop of the Diocese of Providence Rhode Island, USA.
+Its members live in their own homes or in CFP community houses.
 The Confraternity of Penitents welcomes inquiry from all Catholic laity and religious in union with the Pope who are interested in living a life of personal conversion and deepening surrender to God.
 Non-Catholics may apply as Associates.

 When emailing us, please write "Inquiry about Confraternity of Penitents" in your subject line so that we do not mistakenly delete your email as spam.
 If you do not hear from us within five days, please write again as occasionally emails go astray.